Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Key Analysis

-We also find human simplifications are more conservative with re-ordering than models, but its attempts to simplify using re-ordering often appear arbitrary:

-\examplenamed{On \er{3 November 2022}, the British Secretary...}{On \er{November 3rd, 2022}, the British Secretary...}{Human written} \textbf{\es{Paraphrasing} is a crucial, but tricky mechanism (Fig. \ref{fig:quality-edits} and \ref{fig:error-edits}).} MUSS, GPT-3.5, and human all paraphrase in at least 75\% of sentences.
+In this example, some annotators marked the edit as a bad deletion while others consider it appropriate.
+As the sentence discusses a book adaptation into a film, the description of `Samuel Fuller' is helpful depending on the reader, which underscores the need for adaptive levels of simplification to accommodate each reader's needs. \textbf{\es{Paraphrasing} is a crucial, but tricky mechanism (Fig. \ref{fig:quality-edits}, \ref{fig:error-edits}).} MUSS, GPT-3.5, and humans all paraphrase in at least 75\% of sentences.
 Despite low performance in conceptual and syntactic simplification, MUSS paraphrases at a human-like rate likely due to its training on over one million paraphrase sentence pairs mined from web crawl data.
-Although zero-/few-shot GPT-3.5 paraphrase at a higher rate than humans, they often are not necessary as shown here:
+Although zero-/few-shot GPT-3.5 paraphrases at a higher rate than humans, these edits are often are unnecessary.
+For instance:

-\examplenamed{The club \es{said} on social media that customers subdued the gunman...}{The club \es{reported} on social media that customers were able...}{Few-shot GPT-3.5}
+\examplenamed{The club \es{said} on social media that customers subdued the gunman...}{The club \es{reported} on social media that customers were able...}{Few-shot GPT-3.5} \textbf{Open-source LLMs are approaching GPT-3.5 simplifications, or are they (Fig. \ref{fig:test-set-edits})?} Given recent attention to ChatGPT \cite{ChatGPT}, GPT-4 \cite{OpenAI2023GPT4TR}, and the emergence of instruction fine-tuning smaller language models on outputs from proprietary LLMs, we perform a supplementary evaluation on these systems.
+The open-source Alpaca \cite{alpaca} and Vicuna \cite{vicuna2023} appear to perform a similar number of quality and error edits to GPT-3.5.
+However, these systems tend to write far more bad elaboration errors such as factual errors or contradictions:

+\examplenamed{... a controversial "angel tax" provision seeking to \ed{capture some of the income entering} the country from foreign investors \ed{funding} India's start-ups.}{... a controversial "angel tax" provision, which is aimed at \ei{stopping} foreign investors from \ei{funneling money} into India's startups.}{Alpaca 7B}

+This behavior suggests open-source instruction fine-tuned models mimic the style of their larger counterparts, but not their knowledge, a phenomenon observed by \citet{Gudibande2023TheFP}.
+GPT-4 exhibits the best performance by making fewer content errors while producing a high number of quality edits, but still exhibits errors particularly when paraphrasing individual spans without considering the broader sentence meaning:

+\examplenamed{\es{Grocery inflation} in the United Kingdom reaches a record high of 17.1\% ...}{\es{The cost of groceries} in the United Kingdom has increased to a record 17.1\% ...}{GPT-4} While GPT-4 successfully paraphrases inflation by relating to cost, it fails to recognize the sentence is discussing inflation \textit{rate}, rather than exact prices.